Addiction and Alcoholism Treatment

-Teenagers and young adult’s brains are still in the process of development, so the chemical “hijacking” of the reward system may result in earlier and more serious problems.
-Also we say “Genetics is tendency- not destiny,” our family history can be a factor but not always.
-Also psychological factors such as’ trauma, stress, distorted ideas about life’s meaning, a damaged sense of self, and breakdown in family are acknowledged as being influences.
+Teenagers and young adult’s brains are still in the process of development, so the chemical “hijacking” of the reward system may result in earlier and more severe problems.
+Also, we say “Genetics is tendency – not destiny,” our family history can be a factor but not always.
+Also, psychological factors such as trauma, stress, distorted ideas about life’s meaning, a damaged sense of self, and breakdown in the family are acknowledged as being influences.
 Many experts believe that approx 60% of addicts are genetically predisposed to the disease of addiction although an environmental factor is usually required to trigger the addiction.
 At Hope Rehab Centre we get you to explore all these factors in detail.

-Richard Lazarus: Positive denial as a defence mechanism helps to mange pain, anxiety and stress, i.e. being optimistic even when faced with a life threatening disease or grief.
-The disease has corrupted this defence and now protects the addiction not the addict.
-Conscious denials lying and hiding and there are many unconscious denials also.
+Richard Lazarus: Positive denial as a defence mechanism helps to manage pain, anxiety and stress, i.e. being optimistic even when faced with a life-threatening disease or grief.
+The disease has corrupted this defence and now protects the addiction, not the addict.
+Conscious denials lying and hiding and there are many unconscious denials as well.

 Addicts Denial: Just as a person wouldn’t treat a terminal illness at home, an addict/alcoholic should expect to get help at a professional facility as they would with any disease.
 The most difficult part of the disease of addiction is known as diminished recognition-denial.
 Addiction Denial (protecting the reward) is defined two different ways;

 Conscious denial is when a person sees, understands, and knows that they have a problem.
 When confronted about the problem they flat out deny it or say they don’t care.
 This type of denial is outright dishonesty.
 Many addicts lead a double life and the using is their dirty secret or only shared with a select few.